Spanish Inheritance Tax

 Spanish inheritance tax, known in Spanish as Impuesto sobre Sucesiones y Donaciones, or commonly as ‘ISD’, is a tax payable by the beneficiary of an inheritance or gift.
 It is only payable by resident Spanish beneficiaries, or when the inheritance or gift is a Spain-based asset, such as property.

 If you own assets in Spain, then you will need to be clear on how ISD works and the rules surrounding it.
-It is also good practice to make yourself aware of the law on inherited debts, and how the various rules vary from region to region in Spain.
+It is also good practice to become familiar with the law on inherited debts, and how the tax law varies from region to region in Spain.

-At Giambrone, we are proud to be highly regarded as specialist Spanish inheritance tax law solicitors.
-Our in-depth, native knowledge of how the ISD system works throughout Spain regularly assists UK-national owners or beneficiaries of Spanish assets in dealing efficiently with paying, minimising and navigating Spanish inheritance tax.
-Our advice is provided in fluent English, and is presented with an easy to understand approach.
+At Giambrone, we are proud to be highly regarded as specialists in Spanish inheritance tax law.
+Our in-depth, knowledge of how the ISD system works throughout Spain regularly assists UK Nationals who are owners or beneficiaries of Spanish assets in dealing efficiently with paying, minimising and navigating Spanish inheritance tax.
+Our advice is provided in fluent English delivered in an understandable way.

-There are State Rules that apply generally concerning who pays ISD, however these can be varied by the individual Autonomous Communities where beneficiaries are Spanish residents.
-We have provided more information on these variations later in this article.
+There are State Rules that apply relating to who pays ISD, however, these rules can be varied by the individual Autonomous Communities should the beneficiaries are Spanish residents.

 Spanish inheritance tax State Rules are based on the relationship between the deceased or donor of the gift, and the recipient, and are defined by four groups.

-If a beneficiary is mentally or physically disabled then there may be further allowances.
+If a beneficiary is mentally or physically disabled then there may be further tax allowances.

-There is something called the ‘main home relief’ which provides a 95 per cent allowance on the inheritance of the main residence of the deceased.
-The maximum allowance is €122,606 per beneficiary, providing they fall into group 1 or group 2 under the State Rules, or are a more distant relative aged 65 years or over who lived with the deceased at the residence for at least two years leading up to their death.
-To qualify for main home relief, the beneficiary must retain the property for at least ten years, although it does not have to be used as their main residence.
+There is a ‘main home relief’ which provides a 95 per cent allowance on the inheritance of the main residence of the deceased.
+The maximum allowance is €122,606 per beneficiary, providing they fall into Groups 1 and 2 under the State Rules.
+A distant relative aged 65 years or over who lived with the deceased at the deceased's residence for at least two years prior to the death also benefits from tax relief.
+In order to qualify for this tax relief, the beneficiary must retain the property for at least ten years from inheritance, although it does not have to be used as their main residence.

-As of the Spanish Constitution of 1978, Spain was divided into seventeen autonomous communities, and there are also two autonomous cities.
+The Spanish Constitution of 1978 divided Spain into seventeen autonomous communities, and there are also two autonomous cities.
 Many of the autonomous communities vary the State Rules on Spanish inheritance tax, with the results in favour of the taxpayer.